This post may contain affiliate links. Please see my disclosure policy for details.

 Another money-saving tip is to check your room rate a few days before your checking in date.
 In my experience, I’ve found that the room rates dramatically go down in price as time goes on.

 So book another room first, then cancel your old one to make sure you’ve secured it.
 When I did this in Dublin, I saved almost half on my original room rate!!

 3. Currency Converter

-Another one which of the best travel apps for converting money is Currency Converter, especially if your travelling from country to country.
+Another one of the best travel apps for converting money is Currency Converter, especially if you are travelling from country to country.